Kode-n-Rolla/hacking_time/README.md

 	        	<p> Tools for change files signature. <a href='https://en.wikipedia.org/wiki/List_of_file_signatures'>Link</a> to Wiki with List of file signatures.
 		<li><h3><a href='https://gitlab.com/kalilinux/packages/hash-identifier/-/tree/kali/master'>Tool</a> for hash identification.</h3>
 			<p> Python file.
 Very useful.
+		<li><h3><a href='https://www.kali.org/tools/crunch/'>Crunch</a></h3>
+		   <p> This is one of many powerful tools for creating an offline wordlist.
+With crunch, you can specify numerous options, including min, max, and options.
+The following example creates a wordlist containing all possible combinations of 3 characters, including 1-5 and qwerty.
+You can use the -o argument to save. <p>Example: crunch 3 3 12345qwerty -o cranch.txt.
 	</ol>